KimaruThagna/Ksql-Streams/README.md

 **Topic** A structure that represents the current state of data coming into a stream.
 Consider it as the sum total of all events in the stream at a certain point in time.
 Just like a normal SQL table.
 Good for aggregate and grouping analysis

+# Producer
+The producer for this demo is in `common_producer.py`.
+This will produce transactions logs and rating records for the KSQL Demo.